 Situation Isolation and quarantine protocol Recommended testing protocol Return to child care criteria Staff or child has symptom(s) of COVID-19 Symptomatic individual is isolated and sent home.
 No closure recommended for exposed classroom(s).
 No quarantine recommended for close contacts.
 Advise symptomatic individual to seek medical advice and test if recommended by healthcare provider.
 Some patients with COVID-19 have presented with only one mild symptom or atypical symptoms and patients or providers may prefer to test even when probable case definition is not met.
 RIDOH may recommend testing for others in certain situations.
 Attestation that documents one of the following (parent/guardian attests for a minor): 1.
-Not tested, has been fever free for 24 hours and symptoms improved (back to usual health); 2.
+If not tested, individual has isolated for 10 days from symptom onset, has been fever free for 24 hours and symptoms improved (back to usual health); 2.
 Tested negative for COVID-19, has been fever free for 24 hours and symptoms improved (back to usual health); 3.
 Tested positive for COVID-19 and has since met RIDOH guidelines for ending isolation.
-73 RHODE ISLAND
+71 RHODE ISLAND